 Glass ranked third, with 17% of all answers.
 It's technically recyclable, but many cities have specific rules.
 People often wonder if they need to remove labels or if broken glass can be recycled or not.

 For 13% of respondents, soft plastics (including wrappers, bags, mailers, and film packaging) were most difficult to manage.
 Since most of these materials aren’t accepted by curbside programs or specialty drop-offs, they often end up in the trash.
 With no clear path for disposal, soft plastics have become one of the biggest blind spots in household waste.
+Clear Drop’s soft plastic compactor is designed to remove this blind spot by turning tricky-to-recycle packaging into dense blocks ready for real recycling.

 Paper and cardboard accounted for nearly 12% of answers, while cans and metal made up about 9.5%.
 In short, no category felt entirely frictionless, but hazardous and organic waste were flagged most often.